SoftVarE-Group/d-dnnf-reasoner/README.md

 ## Container

-There is also a container image for usage with [Docker][docker], [Podman][podman] or any other container tool.
+A container image is available for usage with [Docker][docker], [Podman][podman] or any other container tool.
 For an overview, see [here][container].
 There is a tag for each branch and for each tagged release.
-Currently, the latest version is found on the `main` branch.
 To pull the container, use:

 ```
-docker pull ghcr.io/softvare-group/ddnnife:main
+docker pull ghcr.io/softvare-group/ddnnife:latest
 ```

 Then, you can use it like the standalone binary.